rajoy99/Snap_the_leaf/README.md

 ![plot](billboard.png)

 # Motivation
 This app will let the users diagnose the disease of plants just by uploading the image of an infected leaf.
-A deep learning model will run the backend of this web app, which will perform the prediction task.
-This app will be helpful to both professional farmers and amateur horticulturists alike in diagnosing plant disease
+Four deep learning model  runs the backend of this web app, which will perform the prediction task.
+This app will be helpful to both professional farmers and amateur horticulturists alike in diagnosing plant disease.
+One model is Baseline CNN and other 3 models are Transfer learning based ( DenseNet, ResNet, ImageNet).

 # Features
 -Predict the disease of the plant just by uploading the picture of leaf.